jaeeolma/ties445/README.md

 ### Data acquisition
 Get the data from webrobots.io

+[Data preprocessing ](/Data preprocessing.ipynb) - Processing the data so it can be explored

-### Exploration
+### Exploration & Preprocessing
-Find out what kind of data we have, what is irrelevant, possible outliers, what preprocessing the data needs before modelling
+[Exploring the data](/Data exploration.ipynb) - Finding out what kind of data we have, and what should be done before modelling

+[Processing data](/Processing data.ipynb) - Processing the explored data to prepare it for modelling
+ - Changing all values to numerical
+ - Removing outliers and unnecessary columns
+ - Standardizing some of the values

 ### Model
 Use RandomForestClassifier for Success/failure and RandomForestRegressor for number of backers and amount of money raised.